 From a visual and usability standpoint, Things is superb, with a friendly, almost playful interface.
 You’ll revel in the tiny pie charts in the main screen that denote how complete each project is, the integrated Quick Find feature that helps you rapidly access tasks, and how intention-based tasks roll over when incomplete – rather than the app stressing you out by adding them to an overdue list.
 There’s also great clarity in the app’s design, not least in the excellent Upcoming view.

-There are drawbacks.
+There are a few drawbacks.
 This is solo fare – there are no collaboration features – and you cannot attach files nor location data to tasks.
 Custom views are limited to filter-based searches.
-The app isn’t cheap either: beyond the iPhone version, it costs $20/£20 on iPad and $50/£45 on Mac.
-That said, this is a one-time purchase, not a subscription, and the creators have to date provided four years of regular updates; beyond that, the app’s elegance and efficient nature set it apart from its contemporaries.
+The app isn’t cheap either: beyond the iPhone version, it costs $20/£20 on iPad and $50/£50 on Mac.
+That said, this is a one-time purchase, not a subscription, and the creators have to date provided years of regular updates; beyond that, the app’s elegance and efficient nature set it apart from its contemporaries.

 Get Things for iPhone